 Speak to your doctor if you are travelling to a country where there is a rabies virus risk.
 You may benefit from vaccination.

-If you are bitten or scratched by a bat or mammal including cat or dog, you should:
+Even if you have had the rabies vaccine, if you are bitten or scratched by a bat or mammal including a cat or dog, you should:

-- Wash the wound thoroughly with water and soap if available
+- Immediately wash the wound thoroughly with water and soap if available for 15 mintues.

 Follow the links below to find trusted information about rabies.